So when is your new album coming out?

 “You know, I’m not feeling this change toward remixing.
 I mean remixes are just a great thing to have.
 If you have an artist and you just want something different, sure you call up a cat that you think can do a great job.
 That’s one way to look at it.
 But I am one to promote my own sound.
 I want Honeycomb to have a sound.
 Motown Records, Berry Gordy… There was a sound there.
 They call it the ‘Motown Sound’.
 He didn’t do remixes.
 They didn’t call up Stax Records and have them remix it to sound like them (the ‘Memphis Sound’).
 No, he stuck with Motown.
 And that’s my way of doing it, this music.

 I got a call recently.
 A young man wanted me to do a remix and that’s because he wanted his label to have my sound.
 Or why would he call?
-So depending on where I am financially , I’ll do it, but I don’t really get into remixes too much.
+So depending on where I am financially , I’ll do it.
+But I don’t really get into remixes too much at the end.

 Words: Amanda Frontany